 Jamie set out to be a writer in junior high school.
 He published a couple short pieces in his high school’s literary magazine and had another story place in the top 100 in a national contest, but it wasn’t until he met his partner, Erich, almost twenty years later, that he began writing again in earnest.
 With Erich alternately inspiring and goading him, Jamie wrote several screenplays and directed a few of them as micro-budget independent films.
 He then began writing novels and published his first novella in 2010.

-After nine years together, Jamie and Erich have married and purchased a house together in the wilds of Raymond, New Hampshire, where there are no street lights, turkeys and deer wander through their yard, and coyotes serenade them on a nightly basis.
+After nine years together, Jamie and Erich married and purchased a home together in the wilds of Raymond, New Hampshire, where there are no street lights, turkeys and deer wander through their yard, and coyotes serenade them on a nightly basis.

 Not long ago, we had to put our old tom cat, Butterscotch, to sleep, due to cancer.
 I blogged about it, but by now the blog post has been lost among all of the other posts on this blog.
 That didn’t feel right.
 So I’m linking it here, so he won’t be forgotten: